ReactTraining/react-router-5-course/README.md

 # React Router 5 Course Material

-React Router 5 is out at we have this course so you can learn all about it.
+React Router 5 is out and we have created this course so you can learn all about it.
 The course covers basic and advanced topics.
 We'll be building a Firebase-looking app that has complex nested layouts and interesting problems to solve.

 ![Animated Demo](./firebase.gif)

-## Download and Install
+## What's New?

 If you're wondering what's new in React Router 5?
-Not a lot except internal optimizations and fixes for React 16.x.
+Not a lot, except internal optimizations and fixes for React 16.x.
 So you could also think of this as a React Router 4 course since the API is the same.
-[See more info on the React Router 5 release](https://reacttraining.com/blog/react-router-v5/)
+[See more info on the React Router 5 release](https://reacttraining.com/blog/react-router-v5/).

+## Download and Install

+After downloading the repository from Github, enter the following commands into your command line from the project folder:

 ```bash
 npm install